-To obtain the characterization of the long run equilibrium, we focus entirely on the constant gain case.
-Above we showed that in the LS case beliefs converge along a given sequence as time evolves.
-Thus the probability that the beliefs escape a stable equilibrium goes to zero along the sequence, so that there is not sufficient "mixing" to determine a unique limit distribution.
-The final outcome that results in the LS case is therefore highly dependent on the initial condition and the particular realizations of shocks, and thus is difficult to characterize a priori.
-However in the CG case, we showed above that there is (weak) convergence in beliefs across sequences.
+Our characterization of stochastic stability relies on the discounted or constant gain nature of the learning rule.
+If, as in typical fictitious play specifications, the gain decreased over time like 1/t (which we call least squares, or LS) then beliefs would tend to converge along a given sequence as time evolves.
+Thus the probability that the beliefs escape a stable equilibrium would go to zero along the sequence, so that there would not be sufficient "mixing" to determine a unique limit distribution.
+The outcome of the in that case would therefore be highly dependent on the initial condition and the particular realizations of shocks, and thus be difficult to characterize.
+However in with a constant gain case, we showed above that there is (weak) convergence in beliefs across sequences.
 This means that along any given trajectory of beliefs with a fixed gain setting, the probability that beliefs escape a given equilibrium remains nonzero.
 Thus we are able to deduce a stationary distribution that characterizes beliefs and is independent of the initial condition and specific shock realizations.